North Kesteven: History

 The new district was named North Kesteven referencing its position within Kesteven, one of the three historic parts of Lincolnshire.

+Under current local government reorganisation plans, all district councils in Lincolnshire, as well as the county council, will be abolished in 2028, with the district being split between new Lincoln and Lincolnshire unitary authorities.

 Governance

 North Kesteven District Council provides district-level services.
 County-level services are provided by Lincolnshire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under Conservative majority control since the 2023 election.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: